Prudential Financial: History

 Started in Newark, New Jersey, in 1875, Prudential was originally called The Widows and Orphans Friendly Society, then the Prudential Friendly Society.
 It was founded by John F. Dryden, who later became a U.S. Senator.
 In the beginning, the company sold only one product, burial insurance.
 Dryden was the president of Prudential until 1912.
 He was succeeded by his son Forrest F. Dryden, who was the president until 1922.

 A history of The Prudential Insurance Company of America up to about 1975 is the topic of the book Three Cents A Week, referring to the premium paid by early policyholders.

 At the turn of the 20th century, Prudential and other large insurers reaped the bulk of their profits from industrial life insurance, or insurance sold by solicitors house-to-house in poor urban areas.
 For their insurance, industrial workers paid double what others paid for ordinary life insurance, and due to high lapse rates, as few as 1 in 12 policies reached maturity.
 Prominent lawyer and future U.S. Supreme Court Justice Louis Brandeis helped pass a 1907 Massachusetts law to protect workers by allowing savings banks to sell life insurance at lower rates.

+In 1954, Prudential, along with Equitable Holdings, declared a policy stating they would not insure mortgages to white families in racially integrated neighborhoods.
+This came in the wake of blockbusting in East Palo Alto after a white family sold their home to a Black family.
+This decision facilitated white flight and realignment of East Palo Alto's demographics.
+Their policy was according to the position of U.S. government agencies like the Federal Housing Administration and the Veteran's Administration who not only refused insured mortgages to Black families, but white families in predominantly Black communities.

 Prudential has evolved from a mutual insurance company (owned by its policyholders) to a joint stock company (as it was prior to 1915).
 It is now traded on the New York Stock Exchange under the symbol PRU.
 The Prudential Stock was issued and started trading on the New York Stock Exchange on December 13, 2001.

 On August 1, 2004, the U.S. Department of Homeland Security announced the discovery of terrorist threats against the Prudential Headquarters in Newark, New Jersey, prompting large-scale security measures that included concrete barriers outside the premises and internal X-ray machines.
 In the same year, a joint venture was formed between Prudential and China Everbright Limited.

 On November 28, 2007, the Prudential board of directors elected a new CEO, John R. Strangfeld, to replace retiring Arthur F. Ryan.